-The ECB suggest the crisis could cost it an eye-watering £380million, with a minimum loss of around £100m.
-Nevertheless it has approved a financial stimulus package worth £61m to support the game.
-England’s centrally contracted players have donated £500,000 back to the game, executives have taken pay cuts and a collective agreement has been thrashed out between the Professional Cricketers’ Association, the ECB and the 18 first-class counties.
-County cricketers accepted “maximum reductions” in their salaries during April and May while also agreeing to waive £1m in prize money this year.
+The ECB has announced a financial stimulus package worth £61million to support the game during its hiatus.
+Harrison also announced he will take an undisclosed cut on his near £720,000 salary.
+A collective player agreement has been thrashed out between the Professional Cricketers’ Association, the ECB and the 18 first-class counties.
+County cricketers will take “maximum reductions” in their salaries during April and May while also agreeing to waive £1million in prize money this year.

 What about furloughing?

 — PCA (@PCA) April 8, 2020